CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/migration-guide/closed-loop-guide.rst

 Closed-Loop Control
 ===================

-Phoenix Pro enhances the experience of using onboard closed-loop control through the use of standardized units and a variety of control output types.
+Phoenix 6 enhances the experience of using onboard closed-loop control through the use of standardized units and a variety of control output types.

 Closed Loop Gains
 -----------------

-These tables are for translating Phoenix 5 gains to Phoenix Pro DutyCycle gains.
+These tables are for translating Phoenix 5 gains to Phoenix 6 DutyCycle gains.

-.. note:: There are other :ref:`control output types <docs/api-reference/api-usage/device-specific/talonfx/talonfx-control-intro:control output types>` in Phoenix Pro that will change the magnitude of the gains.
+.. note:: There are other :ref:`control output types <docs/api-reference/api-usage/device-specific/talonfx/talonfx-control-intro:control output types>` in Phoenix 6 that will change the magnitude of the gains.

 Position (DutyCycle)
 ^^^^^^^^^^^^^^^^^^^^